netobserv/network-observability-operator/docs/FlowCollector.md

-`userCert` defines the user certificate reference and is used for mTLS (you can ignore it when using one-way TLS)
+`userCert` defines the user certificate reference and is used for mTLS.
+When you use one-way TLS, you can ignore this property.

 <table>
     <thead>